thrawn01/args-backends/README.md

 $ make glide-deps
 ```

-Run make to build the examples and run the tests
+Build the examples and run the tests (requires docker)
 ```
+$ make
 $ make test
-$ make
 ```